Personal Injuries in Las Vegas, NV

 In order to establish a strong claim, your attorney will have to address liability and damages.
 If a strong claim exists, your lawyer will need to establish that the person(s) charged with fault is legally responsible for the death or injuries, and show that the damages claimed are accurate portrayals of the extent of the loss or injuries.
 The sooner your attorney is able to begin investigating your claim and collecting supporting evidence on your behalf, the better.

-Contact Bertoldo, Baker, Carter & Smith Today for a Free Consultation
+Contact Bertoldo, Baker, Carter, Smith & Cullen Today for a Free Consultation

 Personal injury is a highly complex area of the law; it is always a good idea to contact a lawyer even if you think you do not have a case.
 Our attorneys help Las Vegas residents by providing the information they need to make well-informed decisions about their legal options.

-When you work with the law firm of Bertoldo, Baker, Carter & Smith, it is our goal to treat you with the utmost understanding and compassion, coupled with the highest level of legal representation.
+When you work with the law firm of Bertoldo, Baker, Carter, Smith & Cullen, it is our goal to treat you with the utmost understanding and compassion, coupled with the highest level of legal representation.
 We offer a free initial consultation for all personal injury matters and make it our chief priority to consistently provide you with individual attention throughout the progression of your case.

 Please contact us online or call our office at (702) 505-8115 for a free consultation with one of our Las Vegas personal injury attorneys.